updated

 Space for parking camper vans

-We have plenty of space on a field for camper vans.
-We can also provide electric hookup, and there is a shower/toilet block in this area.
+As well as comfortable cave house accommodation, we have plenty of space on one of our fields for camper vans.
+We can also provide electric hookup, and there is a shower/toilet block plus covered patio in this area.

 • How many Workawayers can stay?